Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Empirical results

-We applied both statistical frameworks to the n-back working memory task fMRI dataset from the Human Connectome Project~\cite{van2013wu} to demonstrate the use of hypothesis testing for dynamics in an empirical setting.
-As briefly mentioned in Section~\ref{subsection:fmridata}, we expect to observe a difference in functional connectivity between high and low working memory load within the frontoparietal network and the default mode network, as these regions are found to be consistently associated with working memory~\cite{barch2013function, piccoli2015default}.
-Specifically, we expect the functional connectivity between the dorsolateral prefrontal cortex (DLPFC) and the inferior parietal lobe (IPL) to increase during high working memory load (in the 2-back task), as compared to low working memory load (in the 0-back task).
-Importantly, we expect this connectivity to change dynamically over the task paradigm.
-While we expect no task-related dynamics between the primary auditory cortex (A1) and the IPL and between the DLPFC and the A1, some dynamics might still be present due to brain activity independent of the task.
+We applied both statistical frameworks to the n-back working memory task fMRI dataset from the Human Connectome Project~\cite{van2013wu} to illustrate the behavior of hypothesis testing for dynamics in an empirical setting.
+As discussed in Section~\ref{subsection:fmridata}, prior work suggests a difference in functional connectivity between high and low working memory load within the frontoparietal network and the default mode network, as these regions are found to be consistently associated with working memory~\cite{barch2013function, piccoli2015default}.
+Specifically, we explore whether functional connectivity between the dorsolateral prefrontal cortex (DLPFC) and the inferior parietal lobe (IPL) increases during high working memory load (in the 2-back task), as compared to low working memory load (in the 0-back task).
+Importantly, we explore whether this connectivity changes dynamically over the task paradigm.
+For comparison, we also explore the connections between the primary auditory cortex (A1) and the IPL, and between the DLPFC and the A1.
+While we expect less task-related dynamics between the primary auditory cortex (A1) and the IPL and between the DLPFC and the A1, some dynamics might still be present due to increases in IPL and DLPFC activity that are driven by the task.
+Importantly, because the true connectivity patterns are unknown, the goal here is not to compare the accuracy of the different methods.
+Instead, this analysis is intended to explore how the two frameworks perform in an empirical setting.